Myanmar’s Earthquake: Unshaken Resolve Amidst Tremors of Bureaucracy

 Disaster management in Myanmar infamously operates on a tri-legged stool: erratic military control, underfunded municipal structures, and conflicting international agency mandates.
 Mix in a civilian population chronically underserved and systemically sidelined, and you’ve got a recipe for post-catastrophe paralysis.

-Global Earthquake Approach: Who’s Doing It Right?
+Global Earthquake Playbook: Who’s Doing It Right?

 From New Zealand’s ruthless drill regimens to Japan’s kinetic early warning systems, there are models Myanmar could emulate—if politics didn’t intervene like a nosy neighbor at the worst possible time.